bbauska/JS-svg/README.md

 </div>`;
 ```

-As you can see, it is much more readable and concise.
+<p>As you can see, it is much more readable and concise.
 As a rule,
 whenever you want to mix string values with anything else, backticks are
-the best choice.
+the best choice.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2>Booleans</h2>
+<h3 id="ch2-2c">2.2c Booleans</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Boolean values are binary; they can be either true or false.
+<p>Boolean values are binary; they can be either true or false.
 They are
-named after George Boole, inventor of Boolean algebra.
+named after George Boole, inventor of Boolean algebra.</p>

-They can be useful for representing any binary state: yes or no, on or
+<p>They can be useful for representing any binary state: yes or no, on or
-off, alive or dead, etc. They are written as simply true or false.
+off, alive or dead, etc. They are written as simply true or false.</p>

 ```
 let alive = true; // phew
 let kicking = false; // just sitting
 ```

-Booleans make conditional statements and comparisons possible, which
+<p>Booleans make conditional statements and comparisons possible, which
-we'll get to a little later.
+we'll get to a little later.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2>Empty Values</h2>
+<h3 id="ch2-2d">2.2d Empty Values</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Empty values are the final values we'll consider.
+<p>Empty values are the final values we'll consider.
 There are two: null
 and undefined.
 You can think of them as values that carry no
 information.
 You'll see a lot of them (particularly undefined) when
 debugging your code, so as you can imagine, they are not always the most
-welcome of visitors.
+welcome of visitors.</p>

-What is the difference between null and undefined?
+<p>What is the difference between null and undefined?
 A simplified way to
 think of it is this: when JavaScript tells you a variable called x is
 null, it's saying "yeah I know about x, but x doesn't have any value so
 far as I can see."
 If, on the other hand, it tells you that x is
 undefined, it is essentially saying "What the \*\*\*\* is x?
-Ain't no x around here."
+Ain't no x around here."</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-**Variables**
+<h2 id="ch2-3">2.3 Variables</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We've name-dropped variables a couple of times already, so what exactly
+<p>We've name-dropped variables a couple of times already, so what exactly
 are they?
 You can think of variables like containers for values that can
-be referenced later.
+be referenced later.</p>

-A variable needs to be declared before it can be used.
+<p>A variable needs to be declared before it can be used.
 There are three
-ways to do this: using const, let, or var.
+ways to do this: using const, let, or var.</p>

-The latter, var, is no longer recommended; I mention it mainly for
+<p>The latter, var, is no longer recommended; I mention it mainly for
 historical reasons and because it is something you'll likely encounter
 in the wild.
 Many, many JavaScript code bases out there still use var,
 simply because prior to the great JavaScript update of 2015 (called
-ECMAScript 6, or ES6 for short), there was no other options available.
+ECMAScript 6, or ES6 for short), there was no other options available.</p>

-Declaring a variable involves using the keyword, creating a name/
+<p>Declaring a variable involves using the keyword, creating a name/
-identifier, and then assigning it a value using the equals operator.
+identifier, and then assigning it a value using the equals operator.</p>

 ```
 const name = 'David Matthew';